bookingcom/powercalculator/README.md

 | update:proptocalculate | Triggers the calculation of the highlighted block |

 # Dev Server
-There is no dev server.
-You can play with the github pages as they point to the dist folder.

-You can open the index.html directly or use something such as `python -m SimpleHTTPServer 8080` to use localhost:8080.
+You can run `$ yarn serve` to run a development server which points to `localhost:5000`.
+It will load the `index.html` file which points to the files in the `dist` folder.
+You will need to run `$ yarn watch` in a different process to develop.

 # Tests
 Due to the complexity of the tool we have a few different options of testing.

- - `npm run test`: Run all tests - test the mathematical functions, runs eslint and test the store updates
+ - `yarn test`: Run all tests - test the mathematical functions, runs eslint and test the store updates
- - `npm run vue-check`: runs eslint and test the store updates (we are unlikely to change the mathematical functions as often as the rest)
+ - `yarn vue-check`: runs eslint and test the store updates (we are unlikely to change the mathematical functions as often as the rest)
- - `npm run store`: test the store updates
+ - `yarn store`: test the store updates
- - `npm run eslint`: runs eslint
+ - `yarn eslint`: runs eslint

 # COPYRIGHT AND LICENSE